Glooring/youtube-converter/README.md

 ### Explanation

 - **`pytubefix`** is the only external library that needs to be installed because all other modules (like `tkinter`, `subprocess`, `os`, `threading`, etc.) are part of Python's standard library.
-- You don't need to install **FFmpeg** separately, as it’s included in the project as `ffmpeg.zip`, which needs to be unzipped in both the `ffmpeg/` folder for development mode and in the `release/` folder for the executable.
+- You don't need to install **FFmpeg** separately, as it’s included in the project as `ffmpeg.zip`, which needs to be unzipped in both the `ffmpeg/` folder for development mode.

 Install the required libraries using: